-Caltrans is currently finalizing plans for the dismantling of the 504 and 288 trusses and supports.
+Caltrans has finalized plans for the dismantling of the 504 and 288 trusses and supports.
 The 504 and 288 trusses make up the approach structures from the toll plaza to the main cantilever.
 The contract was advertised in July 2014.
-The bid opening of this dismantling contract has been delayed as the TBPOC addresses environmental mitigation challenges that have been the primarily cause of increased cost and schedule risk to the program.
+Caltrans plans on opening bids for the dismantling of the remaining 504' and 288' trusses in early March, 2015.